acalvom/phone-catalog-board/README.md

    - Phones' information retrieved from the API
    - Phone details are shown in a new page with a few more info about that phone
-   - A spinner component while the REST API is fetching phone info request is ongoing and the app is waiting for phones data
+   - A spinner component while the REST API is fetching phone info
    - Routing implemented to navigate through the app
    - E2E test for the form and buttons with Cypress suite